Y2Z/Liquid/README.md

 # Liquid

-Liquid is a tool that turns web resources into desktop applications.
+Liquid is a tool that turns web pages into desktop applications.

 It’s capable of making websites appear and behave more like native OS applications: isolated, customizable, and running as separate system processes.